 The process that removes effects of relief displacement, optical sensor distortions and geometric perspective from an initial image, is called orthorectification.
 In normal photographs, objects closer to the camera, appear larger than objects of equal size, that are further away.
 This creates an obvious complexity in measuring objects accurately or determining their precise location, in a reference coordinate system.
 In order to use perspective imagery as a map or in a GIS environment, all geometric distortions must be corrected.
 The resulting image is called orthophoto.

-Orthophoto can be generated from any perspective image (regardless of the source), as long as three main things are known ( aerial triangulation performed succesfully) :
+Orthophoto can be generated from any perspective image (regardless of the source), as long as three main things are known ( aerial triangulation performed successfully) :

 - Interior orientation (describing internal geometry of the camera system)

 - Exterior orientation (describing the geometric relationship between the image and the ground)

 - DTM (Digital Terrain Model) must be supplied as input to the orthorectification process, in addition to the internal and external sensor geometry described above.